whoschek/bzfs/README.md

-* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created, and ensure that a snapshot is only deleted if no corresponding snapshot exists in the source dataset (same as above except for appending 'no-crosscheck'):
+* Delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later, and ensure that a snapshot is only deleted if no corresponding snapshot exists in the source dataset (same as above except for appending 'no-crosscheck'):

 ` bzfs tank1/foo/bar tank2/boo/bar --dryrun --recursive
 --skip-replication --delete-dst-snapshots --include-snapshot-regex